Uthar/infra/readme.md

 # infra

-This contains programs which declare networks of computers.
+This repo contains declarative infrastructure as code configuration of networks of NixOS machines, deployed using NixOps.

 ## dependencies